Melanin08/da6401_assignment_2/README.md

 ## Project Overview

 This project implements a complete multi-task visual perception pipeline using the Oxford-IIIT Pet Dataset.
-The system is designed to perform three core computer vision tasks:
+The system performs three main computer vision tasks:

 - Image Classification (37 pet breeds)
 - Object Localization (Bounding Box Prediction)
 - Semantic Segmentation (Pixel-wise Mask)

-All components are integrated into a single unified model capable of performing all tasks in one forward pass.
+All components are combined into a single unified model that performs all tasks in one forward pass.

 ---